aserhat/tfc-workspaces/README.md

 ## Get Started

 * Create a project in GitHub (I called mine tfc-workspaces)
-  * Initialize it with a README.md which creating it.
+  * Initialize it with a README.md when creating it.
 * Create an organization in Terraform Cloud (I called mine Symmetry)
+* Setup a VCS Proivder in Terraform Cloud pointing to your GitHub Account.
-* In Terraform Cloud create a workspace which will be used to create other workspaces (I called mine tfc-workspace):
+* In Terraform Cloud create a workspace which will be used to create other workspaces (I called mine tfc-workspaces):
   * Set the version control settings to connect to the particular repository create above.
     * I use granular permissions and speficy which repos the Terraform Cloud Github Application can access.
+    * I also do Always trigger runs.
   * Create a sensitive variable in the workspace called to hold the api key you created (I called mine tfc_token).
   * Update the worksapce General Settings to Auto Apply for the Apply Method.
 * Put this code in the root of your GitHub project: